Manage canvas-app connections in Power Apps

 Update or delete a connection

-- To delete the connection, click or tap the trash-can icon.
+- To delete the connection, select delete.